cam39porter/thesis/deliverables/project-proposal.md

 * The indicators that we find most useful will most likely be ratios that adjust for population, gender disparity, income level, and education level.

+  * Since many indicators will be ratios adjusting for population density, gender, age, education, and income, it should be possible to programmatically generate these.

 * The development of indicators follows an exploratory.
 As we run our correlation analysis and discover relationships, we likely be inspired to create more indicators.
 The more indicators we create, the greater the potential for capturing the underlying relationships that drive ecosystem level insights.

 * Indicators will be grouped into *buckets*.
 Some example buckets could be "health", "education", "economics", "infrastructure", "demographics", or "culture".